Sh4ngry/uniNotes/README.md

 # uniNotes
-This is a simple and minimalist computer science notes.
+this are simple and minimalist computer science notes.
 There will not be a lot of examples and demonstrations, use it at your own risk.